When you’re looking to spend a bit of money on a product or service but aren’t sure where to go, you might consider asking around for some advice.

 The type of services or products a business offers will dictate the places that reviews are likely to be left.
 Typically directories such as Yell and 192 are used for reviews of traders, whilst Facebook and Google are often the choice for restaurants and location reviews.
 Of course we’re speaking very broadly here, there are thousands of sites that can be used to leave reviews of all kinds of businesses and it’s impossible to know where customers will choose to post their comments.
 What you can be sure of is that other customers will pay attention to what people have to say about your business.
 Our review monitoring service saves you the hassle of searching far and wide yourself by collecting all reviews of your business into one convenient, easy-to-digest weekly report.

-How our service helps
+How our online review monitoring service helps

 Our review monitoring service puts you in the driving seat of the reputation of your business.
 We collect data from hundreds of possible review sites; directories, social media channels and databases.
 The information is collated into one email and delivered to you each week.
 How can our review monitoring service help you?
 Armed with a fuller knowledge of what customers are saying, you can start to refine whatever it is about your business that people like, or set to work fixing the things that they don’t.
 Perhaps one customer in particular feels unhappy and has decided to leave a negative review, if you miss it, it could seem that you’ve ignored it or aren’t interested in providing extra support to that customer.
 If you know about it you have a chance to reply and put things right, it’s the kind of thing that could make a big difference to conversion rates, if customers can see that you care they’re far more likely to commit to a purchase.
 Not only that, some analysts calculate that 95% of unhappy customers return to a business again if their issue is resolved quickly and efficiently.
 With our weekly alerts you can be sure you won’t miss a thing.